The ultra-conservative sector thinks of a woman as the new president of Iran

-Iran is facing the third wave of coronavirus asphyxiated by the United States sanctions and among the criticism of the population to a government that it accuses of having incorrectly managed the pandemic.
+Iran faces the third wave of coronavirus suffocated by the United States sanctions and among the criticism of the population to a government to which accuses of having mismanaged the pandemic.
 Hasan Rohani is in the final stretch of his second term as president and is the center of criticism.
 The moderate cleric came to power with the promise of improvements and openness thanks to the nuclear agreement, but the irruption of Donald Trump ended the plans and promises of a Rohani impotent before the US sanctions machinery.
-2021 is an election year, the law prevents more than two terms in a row and among the names that sound in the Iranian media to occupy his seat, that of Marzieh Vahid Dastjerdi reappears, the one who was the first woman to direct a ministry in a government of the Islamic Republic , who aspires to also become the first female candidate since 1979.
+2021 is an electoral year, the law prevents more than two terms in a row and Among the names that sound in the Iranian media to occupy his seat, that of Marzieh Vahid Dastjerdi reappears, the first woman to lead a ministry in a government of the Islamic Republic, who also aspires to become the first woman candidate since 1979.

 It is not the first time that his name enters the pools, the same happened in 2017, but finally he did not apply.
 This week, the spokesman for the Guardian Council, Abbasali Kadkhodaei, paved his way by rejecting at a press conference the idea that the Iranian constitution prohibits a woman from running for the presidency.
 Kadkhodaei justified the fact that it has not happened in the 41-year history of the country because of “cultural norms”, but not political ones.
 According to the law, Vahid Dastjerdi can present his candidacy, but another thing is that it receives the approval of the Council of Guardians, a body made up of twelve members elected by the supreme leader, Ali Khamenei, and the judiciary in equal parts, which has the ability to approve or veto candidates.